compute pe/atom command

 - keyword = pair or bond or angle or dihedral or improper or kspace or fix

 compute 1 all pe/atom compute 1 all pe/atom pair compute 1 all pe/atom pair bond

 Define a computation that computes the per-atom potential energy for each atom in a group.
 See the compute pe command if you want the potential energy of the entire system.

 The per-atom energy is calculated by the various pair, bond, etc potentials defined for the simulation.
-If no extra keywords are listed, then the potential energy is the sum of pair, bond, angle, dihedral,improper, and kspace energy.
+If no extra keywords are listed, then the potential energy is the sum of pair, bond, angle, dihedral,improper, kspace (long-range), and fix energy.
+I.e. it is as if all the keywords were listed.
 If any extra keywords are listed, then only those components are summed to compute the potential energy.

 Note that the energy of each atom is due to its interaction with all other atoms in the simulation, not just with other atoms in the group.